 Please submit 3 separate Service Requests and inform your supervisor that his approval is required to process the requests.

 In your uoZone, under Request Category:

 - Select Research Related / Modify a supervisor

 Attach the PhD Disclosure Form to your request.

 This request will document that your supervisor has agreed to take you on as a PhD student and that you will be properly funded.

 This will document your annual requirement, in the event the Transfer Exam replaced your annual Thesis Advisory Committee (TAC) meeting.

 If a Progress Report has been submitted this year, with a TAC report, this request can be waived.

 - Select General/ Modification or Cancellation of Enrolment

-- noting the change from MSc to PhD, for the upcoming term
+- Note the change from MSc to PhD, for the upcoming term

-- dropping THM7999 and adding THD9999 and other relevant courses required to meet the PhD program requirements, such as the PhD seminar course and PhD Comprehensive Exam.
+- Add THD9999 (right hand side of the form) and other relevant courses required to meet the PhD program requirements, such as the PhD seminar course and PhD Comprehensive Exam.